openmodelingfoundation/meillionen/meillionen-docs/intro.md

 ### Model Interoperability Toolkit (meillionen)

 The data interoperability project project is at https://github.com/openmodelingfoundation/meillionen.
 Clone it, make changes and contribute!
-Suggestions on APIs for how to query a data stores or example models to add to the documentation are also greatly appreciated.
+Suggestions on APIs for how to query a data stores (in Rust and Python) or example models to add to the documentation are also greatly appreciated.
 The project is still in the very early stages so don't expect any backwards compatibility until a basic data store query interface has been finalized.